dpfens/dpfens.github.io/experiment/_posts/2025-10-12-fair-division-goods-part-2.md

 **Transparency and trust**: Procedural fairness reduces the need for trust in a central authority.
 Cut-and-choose doesn't require agents to trust that the allocator has correctly understood their preferences or computed fairly.
 The mechanism itself guarantees fairness through its structure.
 This matters enormously in settings where agents are skeptical of authorities or where information asymmetries exist.

-**Psychological acceptability**: Research in behavioral economics shows that people care about process, not just outcomes.
+**Psychological acceptability**: Research in behavioral economics shows that people care about process as well as outcomes.
 They're more satisfied with allocations they perceive as resulting from fair procedures, even when those allocations are objectively worse for them than alternatives.
 A union might accept lower wages resulting from fair negotiation more readily than higher wages imposed unilaterally.

 **Legitimacy in perpetuity**: When siblings use a fair procedure to divide an inheritance, they can't later claim "the allocation was unfair" because they participated in creating it.
 The procedure creates a form of consent.
 Even if Maya later regrets her choice, she cannot argue the process wronged her.
 This prevents endless renegotiation and stabilizes social arrangements.